What you need to know on hiring your first employee in Singapore

 There are several categories of employees, which incur varying levels of responsibility and compliance from you.

-What about laws that applicable to my employee?
+What laws will be applicable to my employee?

 Two forms of legislation come into play when you hire an employee: the Employment Act and the Employment of Foreign Manpower Act (EFMA), for those who hold a pass such as an EP, PEP, and EntrePass etc.